Meet the Wellbeing Team

 Interim Manager, Provincial Wellbeing, Shared Health

 Hello, I’m Caprice Kehler (she/her).
 My education is in Kinesiology and for the last 20 years I’ve worked at the Norwest Co-op Community Health as a Community Facilitator.
-This role allowed ...
+This role allowed me to ...

 Caprice Kehler